israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **_Code Examples_**
 - **Basic usage**
  Display a different message based on the value of the isMember variable.
  >```
  > 'The fee is ' + (isMember ? '$2.00' : '$10.00');
  >```

+ Assign variables depending on a ternary result:

 ### String Operators